 The workshop also emphasized the need to have improved community engagement activities to roll out awareness generation activities on the different provisions under the HIV/AIDS Act, 2017 up to the grass root level.
-Community voices would be vital in streamlining the HIV/AIDS policies and the social protection efforts at different levels.
-There should be meaningful engagement of PLHIV while discussing and framing policies towards their health, livelihood and food security, nutrition, additional medical needs with the aim to realize their right to self-determination and participation in the decision-making processes that have significant on their lives and wellbeing.
-Ms. Mona Balani from NCPI+ underlined the role and importance of engaging PLHIV in formulation of rules under HIV & AIDS (Prevention and Control) Act 2017.
+Community voices would be vital in streamlining the HIV/AIDS policies and the social rules under HIV & AIDS (Prevention and Control) Act 2017.
 She advocated for the active role of community in implementation of the Act.
 Community plays an important role in creating awareness with respect to different policies and schemes, and bringing community perspective in these aspects, will yield positive outcomes up to grass root level.